 Perfume and cologne is daubed.

-Then, once frocked, the shimmering attendees assemble in a peppering of prosecco-sipping elegance on the upper terrace as fireflies at dusk.
+Then, once frocked, the shimmering assemble on the upper terrace as fireflies at dusk.

-The great Italian tradition of an aperitif before dinner is a breathlessly inspired way to prepare one for the dining room.
+The great Italian tradition of an aperitif before dinner is an inspired way to prepare one for the dining room.

 The informal occasion provides an opportunity for people to introduce themselves, to gaze at the layered horizon and to infuse a little fizz into their blood.